ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 - Mapping to ALTO Address Type: A boolean value to indicate if the entity domain can be mapped to the ALTO address type with the same identifier.

-- Security Considerations: In some usage scenarios, entity addresses carried in ALTO Protocol messages may reveal information about an ALTO client or an ALTO service provider.
+- Security Considerations: In some usage scenarios, entity identifiers carried in ALTO Protocol messages may reveal information about an ALTO client or an ALTO service provider.
 Applications and ALTO service providers using addresses of the registered type should be made aware of how (or if) the addressing scheme